MISP/MISP/CONTRIBUTING.md

 - Branch off from 2.4 (2.4 branch is the main branch of development in MISP) `git checkout 2.4`
 - Then create a branch for your own contribution (bug fixes, enhancement, new features) by typing `git checkout -b fix-glossy-user-interface`
 - Work on your fix or feature (only work on that, avoid committing any debug functionalities, testing or unused code)
-- Commit your fix or feature (and sign it with PGP - if you have a PGP key) with a meaningful commit message as recommended in [A Note About Git Commit Messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
+- Commit your fix or feature (and sign it with GnuPG - if you have a GnuPG key) with a meaningful commit message as recommended in [A Note About Git Commit Messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 - MISP uses [gitchangelog](https://github.com/vaab/gitchangelog/blob/master/src/gitchangelog/gitchangelog.rc.reference) to generate changelog, so it's recommended to use `new:` for new features, `fix:` when it's a bug-fix or `chg` when it's re-factoring or clean-up..
 - Push and then open a pull-request via the GitHub interface.